Poker-Cactus/R-type-mirror/docs/BENSHMARK_PACKETMANAGER.md

 Network development often requires specific configurations (cross-compilation, security flags).
 The flexibility of Conan's Python recipes allows you to finely adapt each library without complex "hacks."

 ### **DevOps Ecosystem**
 Conan was designed for continuous integration (CI).
-When your engine grows and you need automatic builds for Linux, Windows, and possibly Android/iOS, Conan will handle compilation matrices much better than vcpkg.
+When your engine grows and you need automatic builds for Linux, Windows, Conan will handle compilation matrices much better than vcpkg.

-**In summary**: Choose Conan for its ability to scale with your project's complexity and to avoid turning your development machine into a heater with every dependency update.
+**In summary**: for ability to scale with your project's complexity and to avoid turning your development machine into a heater with every dependency update, we will choose Conan
+.